joshuarlowry/EdgeRouter-10X_eap_proxy/README.md

 Set IP of computer to 192.168.1.100, 255.255.255.0, 192.168.1.1 - [How to: Change IP address in Windows](https://www.thewindowsclub.com/change-ip-address-windows-10)

 Login to the EdgeRouter EdgeOS by going to https://192.168.1.1 in your browser

-## Backup original configuration

-* Backup config of the EdgeRouter (System > Back Up Config) - Old firmware
-* Check www.ubnt.com/download to see if there is an updated firmware, download (if desired)
-* Upgrade firmware of device (if desired) (System > Upgrade System Image)
-* Backup config of the EdgeRouter (System > Back Up Config) - New firmware

 # 1. Basic Setup